Ritonavir use while Breastfeeding

 Maternal Levels.
-One study measured ritonavir in breastmilk samples from nursing mothers who had been randomized to receive the drug as part of a clinical trial to evaluate maternal to child transmission of HIV infection.
-The dosages, dosage regimens and time of breastmilk sample collection times were not reported.
+One study measured ritonavir in breastmilk samples from nursing mothers who had been randomized to receive the drug as part of a clinical trial to evaluate maternal-to-child transmission of HIV infection.
+The dosages, dosage regimens and times of breastmilk sample collection times were not reported.
 Ritonavir was not detected in any of 60 breastmilk samples.

 Nine mothers who were receiving lopinavir 400 mg plus ritonavir 100 mg twice daily as part of a combination antiretroviral regimen provided a total of 23 milk samples at birth, 1 month, 3 months and/or 6 months postpartum.
 Milk samples were collected at a median of 4.5 hours (range 3.5 to 6 hours) after the previous dose.
 The median breastmilk ritonavir concentration was 79 mcg/L (range 31 to 193 mcg/L).

 Thirty women were studied at 6, 12 or 24 weeks postpartum (10 at each time).
 Each mother was taking zidovudine 300 mg, lamivudine 150 mg, lopinavir 400 mg, and ritonavir 100 mg twice daily by mouth starting at delivery.
 On the study day, at a median of 14.9 hours after the previous evening's dose, maternal plasma and breastmilk samples were obtained prior to the morning dose and 2, 4 and 6 hours after the dose.
 One hundred twelve of the 121 breastmilk samples contained detectable quantities (10 mcg/L or greater) of ritonavir, with a median breastmilk concentration of 79 mcg/L over the 6 hours.